Stay Cyber Safe

 At Idaho Central, our goal is to help members achieve financial success.
 One way we do this is by instilling trust and loyalty in all aspects of your finances, especially account security.
 Here are a few ideas to help you become a pro in keeping your finances secure.

 - Set up and utilize all CardControl features.

-- Never give your credit card number over the phone, unless you are dealing with a reputable company, or you have initiated the call yourself.
+- Never give your credit card number over the phone unless you are dealing with a reputable company or initiated the call yourself.

 - Report lost or stolen cards immediately.

 - Make a record of your credit card account numbers and telephone numbers for reporting lost or stolen cards.
 Keep it in a safe place.